martinezjf2/practicing_parameters_java/README.md

 ### Real-Life Analogy

-Have you ever been to a fancy hotel and see that there are cones on some parking spots and signs that say reserved for valet parking?
-Are these cones and signs the real cars?
-No, but they are there representing the next car that will be parked there.
-These cones are placeholders for the next car that will soon to be parked there.
-Parameters and Arguments work the same way, where parameters are just placeholders for the inputs.
-The inputs are the real cars in this real scenario, but in Java the input will be the real string that will be inputted when the method has been invoked.
+Have you ever observed cones and signs indicating reserved valet parking spots at luxurious hotels?
+Although these cones and signs do not represent actual cars, they serve as placeholders for the upcoming parked vehicles.
+Similarly, in programming, parameters serve as placeholders for input values, which are like the real cars in this analogy.
+In Java, the input values are the actual strings that are passed as arguments when a method is called.

 ### Let's Backtrace